by Frank Overton, 10.31.07

 For tracking your TSS from day to day, use the Performance Manager Chart (aka TSTWKT) to watch your Chronic Training Load (CTL) rise.
 During a build phase where the goal is to raise your CTL, there’s nothing better than sweet spot.
 You can’t go sweet spotting 24/7 but you can lead off a block with plenty of sweet spot.

 Finally, sweet spot training and the workouts above are a fantastic way to build a huge aerobic engine this off season.
-In my experience as an athlete and a coach, a large aerobic foundation should be your number one priority this winter for a successful 2008 season.
+In my experience as an athlete and a coach, a large aerobic foundation should be your number one priority over the winter and in the season building towards an A race.
 There are several areas of your training you’ll need to address afterwards but starting with the “big base” will increase your performance.
 The bigger base you can build, the faster you will be.